waseemmalikai/web-development-morning-batch-I-2026/01-introduction-to-programming/README.md

 ## 🖥️ What is Programming?

+📖 1.
+What is Programming?

+Programming is the art of giving instructions to a computer so it can perform tasks for us.

+Think of a computer as a very fast but very dumb machine 🤖.
+It doesn’t understand human language (Urdu, Hindi, English).
+Instead, we must talk to it in a special way using programming languages.

+A program is simply a set of instructions written in a language the computer understands.

+💡 Real-Life Analogy

+Imagine you’re teaching a robot 🤖 how to make a cup of tea ☕.

+You cannot just say “Make tea” — the robot won’t understand.

+Instead, you must give step-by-step instructions:

+Boil water 💧🔥

+Add tea leaves 🍃

+Add milk 🥛 and sugar 🍬

+Stir well 🥄

+Serve tea ☕

+This step-by-step instruction list is what we call an algorithm, and when we write it in a programming language, it becomes a program.

 Programming means **talking to the computer** in a language it understands.

 Just like you give instructions to your younger brother or sister: